On the Power of Automata Minimization in Reactive Synthesis: Introduction

 \section{Introduction}

-Designing correct hardware modules is challenging, which is why formal verification has become so crucial in the process of hardware design.
-Once a formal specification is written for a piece of software, however, it might be necessary to redesign the system multiple times to correct bugs until it actually adheres to the specification.
-It has been proposed that a better alternative would be to automatically generate the hardware design from this high-level specification, thus obtaining a full design that is correct by construction~\cite{BloemGJPPW07}.
-This approach is known as \emph{reactive synthesis}~\cite{PnueliR89,Bloem15}.
+In many situations in Formal Methods and AI, we are interested in expressing properties over a sequence of successive states.
+Temporal logic, especially Linear Temporal Logic~(\LTL) has been thoroughly investigated for doing so~\cite{Pnu77}.
+Recently, a variant of \LTL on finite traces, namely \LTLf, has been investigated~\cite{DegVa13}. \LTLf found application in numerous AI contexts, as it is suitable for expressing properties over an unbounded but finite sequence of successive states.
+When reasoning about actions and planning, \ltlf has been employed as a specification mechanism for finite-horizon temporally extended goals~\cite{CTMBM17,DegRu18}.
+As a specification language, we can use \LTLf to specify desired properties in machine learning~\cite{CamachoIKVM19,GiacomoIFP19,abs-2101-11981}, program synthesis~\cite{DegVa15,ZTLPV17,CamachoBMM18}, Business Process Management (BPM)~\cite{PesicSA07,GiacomoMGMM14,CiccioMMM17}, Markov Decision Processes~(MDPs) with {non}-Markovian rewards~\cite{BrafmanGP18}, MDPs policy synthesis~\cite{AndrewGandalf}, also non-Markovian planning and decision problems~\cite{BrafmanG19}.
+A general survey of applications of \LTLf in AI and CS can be found in~\cite{DegVa13,GiacomoSFR20}.

-Reactive synthesis algorithms usually make use of automata-theoretic techniques to convert a high-level specification into a system design.
-In general, the automata being manipulated are deterministic automata over infinite words~\cite{PnueliR89,FogartyKVW13}.
-For particular types of specifications, however, such as those in the safety fragment of Linear Temporal Logic~(SafetyLTL), finite-word automata suffice~\cite{ZhuTLPV17_2}.
-Similarly to automata over infinite words, in the worst case, the smallest deterministic finite automaton (DFA) equivalent to a given temporal-logic formula can be doubly exponential in the size of the formula~\cite{KupfermanVa01}.
-Yet, unlike their infinite-word counterparts, DFAs support efficient minimization algorithms, and there is evidence that the doubly-exponential blow-up of the minimal DFA in fact does not tend to occur in the average case~\cite{TabakovRV12}.
-This means that synthesis applications that require compiling temporal-logic formulas to DFAs can still be implemented efficiently for many instances, as long as a good minimization algorithm is used.
-The natural question to ask, then, is: what is the best way in practice of constructing a minimal DFA from a temporal-logic formula?
+In many applications, the common technique for reasoning about \LTLf is compiling formulas into deterministic finite automata~(\DFA), cf.~\cite{ZTLPV17}.
+Unfortunately, the \DFA size can be, in the worst case, doubly-exponential to the length of the formula~\cite{KupfermanVa01}.
+Indeed, \LTLf-to-\DFA compilation has been shown to be the bottleneck of \LTLf synthesis~\cite{ZTLPV17}.
+On the positive side, DFAs can be fully minimized thus helping to speed up subsequent computations \cite{Hopcroft71,Brzozowski62,DegVa15}.
+Furthermore, there is evidence that the doubly-exponential blow-up of \LTLf-to-\DFA compilation, does not tend to occur in practice~\cite{TabakovRV12}.
+This means that applications that require compiling temporal knowledge in \LTLf to DFAs can still be implemented efficiently for many instances, as long as a good minimization algorithm is used.
+The natural question to ask, then, is: what is the best way in practice of constructing a minimal DFA from an \LTLf formula?